UrbsLab/STREAMLINE/README.md

 2. Run using fewer ML algorithms at once:
     * Naive Bayes, Logistic Regression, and Decision Trees are typically fastest.
     * Genetic Programming, eLCS, XCS, and ExSTraCS often take the longest (however other algorithms such as SVM, KNN, and ANN can take even longer when the number of instances is very large).
-3. Run using a smaller number of CV_partitions.
+3. Run using a smaller number of `cv_partitions`.
-4. Run without generating plots (i.e. export_feature_correlations, export_univariate_plots, plot_PRC, plot_ROC, plot_FI_box, plot_metric_boxplots).
+4. Run without generating plots (i.e. `export_feature_correlations`, `export_univariate_plots`, `plot_PRC`, `plot_ROC`, `plot_FI_box`, `plot_metric_boxplots`).
-5. In large datasets with missing values set multi_impute to 'False'.
-This will apply simple 'mean imputation; to numerical features instead.
+5. In large datasets with missing values, set `multi_impute` to 'False'.
+This will apply simple mean imputation to numerical features instead.
-6. Set use_TURF as 'False'.
+6. Set `use_TURF` as 'False'.
 However we strongly recommend setting this to 'True' in feature spaces > 10,000 in order to avoid missing feature interactions during feature selection.
-7. Set TURF_pct no lower than 0.5.
+7. Set `TURF_pct` no lower than 0.5.
 Setting at 0.5 is by far the fastest, but it will operate more effectively in very large feature spaces when set lower.
-8. Set instance_subset at or below 2000 (speeds up multiSURF feature importance evaluation at potential expense of performance).
+8. Set `instance_subset` at or below 2000 (speeds up multiSURF feature importance evaluation at potential expense of performance).
-9. Set max_features_to_keep at or below 2000 and filter_poor_features = 'True' (this limits the maximum number of features that can be passed on to ML modeling).
+9. Set `max_features_to_keep` at or below 2000 and `filter_poor_features` = 'True' (this limits the maximum number of features that can be passed on to ML modeling).
-10. Set training_subsample at or below 2000 (this limits the number of sample used to train particularly expensive ML modeling algorithms).
+10. Set `training_subsample` at or below 2000 (this limits the number of sample used to train particularly expensive ML modeling algorithms).
 However avoid setting this too low, or ML algorithms may not have enough training instances to effectively learn.
-11. Set n_trials and/or timeout to lower values (this limits the time spent on hyperparameter optimization).
+11. Set `n_trials` and/or timeout to lower values (this limits the time spent on hyperparameter optimization).
-12. If using eLCS, XCS, or ExSTraCS, set do_lcs_sweep to 'False', iterations at or below 200000, and N at or below 2000.
+12. If using eLCS, XCS, or ExSTraCS, set `do_lcs_sweep` to 'False', `iterations` at or below 200000, and `N` at or below 2000.

 ### Tips for improving STREAMLINE modeling performance
 * Generally speaking, the more computational time you are willing to spend on ML, the better the results.
 Doing the opposite of the above tips for reducing runtime, will likely improve performance.
-* In certain situations, turning off feature selection, and relying on the ML algorithms alone to identify relevant features will yield better performance.
+* In certain situations, `feature_selection` to 'False', and relying on the ML algorithms alone to identify relevant features will yield better performance.
 However, this may only be computationally practical when the total number of features in an original dataset is smaller (e.g. under 2000).
 * Note that eLCS, XCS, and ExSTraCS are newer algorithm implementations developed by our research group.
 As such, their algorithm performance may not yet be optimized in contrast to the other well established and widely utilized options.
-These 'learning classifier system' (LCS) algorithms are unique however, in their ability to model very complex associations in data, while offering a largely interpretable model made up of simple, human readable IF:THEN rules.
+These learning classifier system (LCS) algorithms are unique however, in their ability to model very complex associations in data, while offering a largely interpretable model made up of simple, human readable IF:THEN rules.
 They have also been demonstrated to be able to tackle both complex feature interactions as well as heterogeneous patterns of association (i.e. different features are predictive in different subsets of the training data).
+* In problems with no noise (i.e. datasets where it is possible to achieve 100% testing accuracy), LCS algorithms (i.e. eLCS, XCS, and ExSTraCS) perform better when `nu` is set larger than 1 (i.e. 5 or 10 recommended).
+This applies significantly more pressure for individual rules to achieve perfect accuracy.
+In noisy problems this may lead to significant overfitting.

 ***
 ## Use Modes 2-4: Standard Installation and Use
 This section covers the general installation instructions for all users with basic Python/Environment experience.
-These instructions are relevant to use modes 2, 3, and 4 (i.e. within Jupyter Notebook, local command-line run, and parallelized linux-based computing cluster run)
+These instructions are relevant to use modes 2, 3, and 4 (i.e. within Jupyter Notebook, local command-line run, and parallelized linux-based computing cluster run).

 ### Prerequisites
 #### Anaconda3